Becoming More Socially Aware

 Do you sometimes find that working with other people, who are also emotional beings, is a little bit challenging?

-We think we can read what's going on for them the same as we can for ourselves but unfortunately, a lot of times, we make assumptions that aren't true which can make the relationship, the conversation, or whatever you're working with (in that moment) a little uncomfortable and difficult.
+We think we can read what is going on for them the same as we can for ourselves but unfortunately, a lot of times, we make assumptions that are not true which can make the relationship, the conversation, or whatever you are working with in that moment a little uncomfortable and difficult.

-Well, that's okay.
-Stick with me because, in this week's episode, I want to introduce you to another intelligence that's going to help you with that.
+Well, that is okay.
+Stick with me because, in this week's episode, I want to introduce you to another intelligence that is going to help you with that.

 Hi, this is Grant Herbert, VUCA Leadership and Sustainable Performance Coach, and today I want to get back into our regular conversation around all things Emotional Intelligence by helping you to become more socially aware.

-For the last few weeks, we’ve been talking about ourselves and how, as emotional beings, we need to learn to notice, name, and then navigate our emotions.
-We've talked about the fact that emotions are physiological cues and clues to let you know that something is going on internally.
-Then the psychological (what you make them mean) and the thought patterns that are all based on your beliefs, determine how you choose to feel.
+For the last few weeks, we have been talking about ourselves and how, as emotional beings, we need to learn to notice, name, and then navigate our emotions.
+We have talked about the fact that emotions are physiological cues and clues to let you know that something is going on internally.
+Then the psychological and the thought patterns that are all based on your beliefs, determine how you choose to feel.

 Just like you, everybody else on the planet operates in that same way.
-So, whereby emotional intelligence is the ability to be aware of what's going on for YOU emotionally, you need to have a different intelligence to work out what's going on with others, and that's called Social Intelligence.
+So, whereby emotional intelligence is the ability to be aware of what is going on for YOU emotionally, you need to have a different intelligence to work out what is going on with others, and that is called Social Intelligence.

 We are social beings, who operate with other people, and sometimes that can create some problems.

-When you've got two or more imperfect human beings operating in the same proximity, they need to have a language that they can speak so that it will help both of them reduce the miscommunication and misunderstanding which causes conflict.
+When you have got two or more imperfect human beings operating in the same proximity, they need to have a language that they can speak so that it will help both of them reduce the miscommunication and misunderstanding which causes conflict.

 Social intelligence is the ability to be aware of what could be going on in the other person, and it brings in a desire to understand through their lens, not through ours.